OMerkel/BaghChal/README.md

 ## Permitted Uses of the Game Board Design

-The game board is created by GIMP coloring work by Oliver Merkel of an [Asian Games workshop](https://www.freersackler.si.edu/learn/kids-and-families) version from Freer and Sackler Galleries, Smithsonian Institution.
+The game board is created as GIMP coloring work by Oliver Merkel.
+Initial source was an uncolored game board used as an [Asian Games workshop](https://www.freersackler.si.edu/learn/kids-and-families) version of Bagh Chal offered by Freer and Sackler Galleries, Smithsonian Institution.
 See files included in this repository for the uncolored PDF.

 The Smithsonian welcomes you to make fair use of the Content (here restricted to the game board only) as defined by copyright law.